Sreyan88/sreyan88.github.io/_pages/research.md

 permalink: /research/
 order: 5
 ---
-My research focuses on advancing *audio processing*—spanning speech, sounds, and music.
-I aim to tackle challenges such as developing data- and compute-efficient audio models, improving audio representation learning, and improving audio perception and reasoning in AI systems.
-In my early work, I explored resource-efficient deep learning, devising methods to train models for scenarios constrained by labeled/unlabeled data or compute.
-This includes synthetic data augmentation, self-supervised learning, etc to enable effective downstream learning.
+My research focuses on advancing *multimodal intelligence*, with a core emphasis on audio—spanning speech, sounds, and music.
+I work on challenges such as developing data- and compute-efficient models, improving multimodal representation learning, and enhancing perception and reasoning in AI systems.

-Currently, I am working on improving audio perception and reasoning in Large Language Models through better architectures, audio representations, and scalable synthetic data.
-My publications span diverse tasks within Speech, Language, and Audio Processing, including NLU, room impulse response (RIR) estimation, audio generation, compositional reasoning, Large Audio Language Models (LALMs) and audio captioning.
+In my early work, I explored resource-efficient deep learning, proposing methods for training models under constraints of limited labeled/unlabeled data and compute.
+This included techniques such as synthetic data augmentation and self-supervised learning to enable more effective downstream learning.

-I am always open to collaborations, and please feel free to drop me a mail!
+Currently, my research is directed toward building *omni-intelligence*, developing Large Multimodal Models (LMMs) that seamlessly integrate audio, language, vision, and beyond.
+I focus on advancing architectures, scalable synthetic data pipelines, and cross-modal reasoning to move toward more general-purpose AI systems.
+My publications span diverse areas in multimodal AI, including natural language understanding, audio understanding, audio generation, compositional reasoning, Large Audio-Language Models (LALMs), and multimodal pre-training and fine-tuning.

 <!-- #### I am always open to collaborations!
 Please fill out [this](https://docs.google.com/forms/d/1kQRJekonn8YglxIPH9OPcJCuI7NQK-E1wAywNAsSMoM/) form here and I would reach out if I have a project aligned with your interests.
 Thank You! -->